jamiehale/dao_partnership/README.md

 After [installation](#Installation):

-You'll need to decide on a single amount that all partners will contribute.
-It must be the same.
+First, decide on a single amount that all partners will contribute.
+It must be the same for all partners.
+Enter this amount (in ETH) as the `ether_amount` below, followed by the Ethereum addresses of each partner.

     $ node prepare.js ether_amount parter1_addr partner2_addr [partner3_addr ...]